Manufacturing Intelligence Platform

 Key features

-- Three-year synthetic plant dataset with 35.3M units, 26,304 production hours, 726.8k defect records, and about 8k equipment faults.
+- Three-year synthetic plant dataset with 35.3M production, station, defect, and inspection records across 26,304 production hours, including 725.5k defect records and about 8k equipment faults.

 - OEE decomposition into availability, performance, and quality.